cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 | | |
 --- | ---
 `Header.BufferId` | Must be [MFX_EXTBUFF_VPP_PROCAMP](#ExtendedBufferID)
 `Brightness` | The brightness parameter is in the range of -100.0F to 100.0F, in increments of 0.1F.
-The default brightness value is 0.0F.
+Setting this field to 0.0F will disable brightness adjustment.
-`Contrast` | The contrast parameter is in the range of 0.0F to 10.0F, in increments of 0.01F.
-The default contrast value is 1.0F.
+`Contrast` | The contrast parameter in the range of 0.0F to 10.0F, in increments of 0.01F, is used for manual contrast adjustment.
+Setting this field to 1.0F will disable contrast adjustment.
+If the parameter is negative, contrast will be adjusted automatically.
 `Hue` | The hue parameter is in the range of -180F to 180F, in increments of 0.1F.
-The default hue value is 0.0F.
+Setting this field to 0.0F will disable hue adjustment.
 `Saturation` | The saturation parameter is in the range of 0.0F to 10.0F, in increments of 0.01F.
-The default saturation value is 1.0F.
+Setting this field to 1.0F will disable saturation adjustment.

+**Note:** There are no default values for fields in this structure, all settings must be explicitly specified every time this buffer is submitted for processing.

 **Change History**

 This structure is available since SDK API 1.1.

+The SDK API **TBD** adds automatically adjusted contrast.

 ## <a id='mfxExtVPPImageStab'>mfxExtVPPImageStab</a>